mspnp/performance-optimization/nocaching/docs/NoCaching.md

 ## Consequences of the solution
 Implementing caching may lead to a lack of immediate consistency; applications may not always read the most recent version of a data item.
 Applications should be designed around the principle of eventual consistency and tolerate being presented with old data.
 Applying time-based eviction policies to the cache can help to prevent cached data from becoming too stale, but any such policy must be balanced against the expected volatility of the data; data that is highly static and read often can reside in the cache for longer periods than dynamic information that may become stale quickly and which should be evicted more frequently.

 To determine the efficacy of any caching strategy, you should repeat load-testing after incorporating a cache and compare the results to those generated before the cache was added.
 The following results are the output generated by load testing the CachingDemo sample solution with caching enabled.
-The throughput summary graph now shows that application was now able to perform 880.33 requests per second.
-This is an enormous improvement (by a factor of 30) over the throughput for the uncached example:
+The performance summary graph shows that the average response time is now 0.41 seconds.
+Compared to a response time of 19.6 seconds for the uncached example this is an enormous increase throughput (by a factor of 47):

 ![Performance load-test results for the cached scenario][Performance-Load-Test-Results-Cached]

 However, the number of requests per second should not be considered the only measure of success.
 The increased volume of requests may have an adverse affect on a service, resulting in transient availability errors if it becomes overloaded at any point.
-The throughput graph indicates that many errors occured, and the tabular summary shows that although the system now handled 264,100 requests in 5 minutes (compared to 8993 previously), a large proportion of these requests failed and only 87.084 were successful:
+The throughput graph indicates that although the load-test performed an average of 1034.86 requests per second (compared to 24.58 for the uncached scenario), when the rate exceeded approximately 550 requests per second many errors occurred (the details of these errors are available on the Details tab in the load-test results pane):

-![Performance summary for the cached scenario][Performance-Summary-Cached]
+![Throughput load-test results for the cached scenario][Throughput-Load-Test-Results-Cached]

-The excess traffic caused a large number of HTTP 403 (Forbidden) and HTTP 500 (Internal Server Error) messages, indicating that the web site hosting the service was temporarily unavailable. **This is a common concern; increasing the potential throughput of the application can require that the infrastructure on which the application runs needs to be scaled.**
+The additional traffic overwhelmed the service causing a large number of HTTP 403 (Forbidden) and HTTP 503 (Service Unavailable) messages, indicating that the web site hosting the service was temporarily unavailable. **This is a common concern; increasing the potential throughput of the application can require that the infrastructure on which the application runs be scaled to handle the additional load.**

 ## Related resources
 - [The Cache-Aside Pattern][cache-aside-pattern].